 Dear Prospective Lab Member,

 In an effort to be transparent and foster dialog, in the following I have outlined a few logistics related to attending graduate school at Iowa State University (ISU), some of my philosophies regarding graduate and post-doctoral education, and many of my expectations for those working in my lab.
-I hope to answer many of the questions you may have about working with me, but realize that what I’ve written is far from comprehensive, so please do not hesitate to contact me if you have further questions.
+I hope to answer many of the questions you may have about working with me, but realize that what I’ve written is far from comprehensive, so contact me if you have further questions.

 Other resources are also available to assist with your decisions regarding graduate education more generally.
 You can find much insightful information in journals or on websites of some professional societies, such as the American Association for the Advancement of Science (AAAS) or the Ecological Society of America (ESA).
 Details regarding graduate studies at ISU and in my department (Natural Resource Ecology and Management - NREM) can be found on their websites: Graduate College, NREM.
 I also encourage you to talk with current and former graduate students to develop a fuller understanding of how graduate school may or may not help you meet your professional goals and how expectations of graduate students can vary among programs and labs.